jakop345/cloudron-box/docs/references/selfhosting.md

 * **Route53** for DNS.
 The Cloudron will manage all app subdomains as well as the email related DNS records automatically.
 * **S3** to store encrypted Cloudron backups.

-The minimum requirements for a Cloudron heavily depends on the apps installed.
+The minimum requirements for a Cloudron depends on the apps installed.
 The absolute minimum required EC2 instance is `t2.small`.

 The Cloudron runs best on instances which do not have a burst mode VCPU.

 The system disk space usage of a Cloudron is around 15GB.
 This results in a minimum requirement of about 30GB to give some headroom for app installations and user data.

 ### Cost Estimation